Parliamentary.ai

 Government Spending

-The bill will lead to increased government spending due to the introduction of pay and allowances for the newly elected and appointed members of the House of Lords.
-Specific figures are not provided within the bill text itself, but the establishment of a new pension scheme is also considered, implying further financial implications for the UK government.
+The bill will lead to increased government expenditure on the pay and allowances of elected and appointed members of the House of Lords.
+Specific figures are not provided in the bill itself but will be determined by the Independent Parliamentary Standards Authority (IPSA).

 Groups Affected

-- The Independent Parliamentary Standards Authority (IPSA): Will assume responsibility for pay, allowances, and pensions for members of the House of Lords.
+• The Independent Parliamentary Standards Authority (IPSA): IPSA will assume responsibility for determining the pay and allowances for many members of the House of Lords, and managing a new allowances scheme.

 Powered by nyModel